HIGHLIGHTS

 Infinix Note 60 Series Overview

-At first glance, especially in the Solar Orange color variant, the phone clearly feels inspired by the iPhone 17 Pro.
+At first glance, especially in the Solar Orange color variant of Note 60 Pro, the phone clearly feels inspired by the iPhone 17 Pro.
 However, I like how Infinix hasn’t tried to make a direct copy here.
 The octagonal camera module helps the Note 60 series retain its own identity.
 That said, I’m not a big fan of the octagonal shape myself.

 Secondly, the Note 60 Pro features an Active Matrix display integrated into the camera module, capable of showing notifications, animated pets, and even mini games.
 It’s definitely an interesting addition, but I think it adds “NOTHING” to its overall value.
 Likewise, the Note 60 has an RGB Halo Light feature instead of an Active Matrix Display.

 Last but not least, Infinix has also added a One-Tap button, a customizable shortcut key for different features.
-What’s more interesting, though, is that Infinix has taken it a step further by integrating a health sensor into the button, allowing it to track heart rate, blood oxygen levels, and HRV (heart rate variability).
+What’s more interesting, though, is that there’s a health sensor below the power button that tracks heart rate, blood oxygen levels, and HRV (heart rate variability).

 Moving on, Note 60 and 60 Pro both feature a 6.78-inches 1.5K resolution AMOLED panel.
 The display specs are quite impressive, as the panel has 1600 nits HBM and 4500 peak brightness.
 Furthermore, the panel is protected by Gorilla Glass 7i as well.

-In terms of performance, Infinix has equipped the Note 60 with the MediaTek Dimensity 7400, while the Note 60 Pro is powered by the Snapdragon 7s Gen 4 chipset.
+In terms of performance, Infinix has equipped the Note 60 with the MediaTek Dimensity 7400 Ultimate, while the Note 60 Pro is powered by the Snapdragon 7s Gen 4 chipset.
+In addition, both handsets will ship with an IP64 rating for dust and splash resistance.

 When it comes to memory, the Note 60 will be available with 8GB of RAM and 128GB or 256GB of UFS 2.2 storage.
 Meanwhile, the Note 60 Pro steps things up with 8GB or 12GB of RAM and 256GB of storage.
 Both phones also feature a 4,758mm² 3D vapor chamber cooling system and a 360-degree gaming antenna.